orchest/orchest/docs/source/reference/sdk/index.rst

 .. note::
    💡 The Orchest SDK comes pre-installed when using Orchest.

-To see how to use the SDK, please refer to the dedicated section on :ref:`data passing <data passing>`.
+To see how to use the SDK in different progamming languages, refer to the dedicated section on :ref:`data passing <data passing>`.

 .. _api transfer: